-Criteria for exiting the SEND register
+Criteria for Exiting the SEND Register

-The SEND register is reviewed every January and June.
-Depending on why the student was placed on the SEND Register initially, the following criteria are used to assess the appropriateness of on-going support:
+The SEND Register is reviewed every January and June.
+Depending on why the pupil was placed on the SEND Register initially, the following criteria are used to assess the appropriateness of on-going support:

-- The concerns identified upon transition from previous settings are no longer evident - Since baseline assessments, students have made progress and their attainment is now closer to age related expectations - A student's disability or difficulties no longer hinders their progress academically, socially and/or developmentally
+- The concerns identified upon transition from previous settings are no longer evident - Since baseline assessments, students have made progress and their attainment is now closer to age related expectations - A pupil's disability or difficulties no longer hinders their progress academically, socially and/or developmentally

 All of this is looked at in the context of the child.
 For example, a child may now be progressing quicker due to additional support or interventions that the school has put in place and if that support is removed, progress may slow again.
-All of this is done through the graduated approach and in consultation with students, parents and relevant professionals.
-If a child is removed from the SEN Register, there are whole school processes which continue to monitor their attainment and progress.
+All of this is done through the graduated approach and in consultation with pupils, parents and relevant professionals.
+If a child is removed from the SEND Register, there are whole school processes which continue to monitor their attainment and progress.
 These are overseen by class teachers, Progress Leaders, the Senior Leadership Team and the Principal.

-If a child is removed from the SEND register, this does not automatically exclude them from any additional examination access arrangements (reader, scribe or extra time).
+If a child is removed from the SEND Register, this does not automatically exclude them from any additional examination access arrangements (reader, scribe or extra time).
 These arrangements are managed by the SEND team according to JCQ (Joint Council for Qualifications) criteria which is updated annually.

-Supporting students and families
+Supporting Pupils and Families

 A child's education is a partnership between parents and teachers and we encourage regular communication between home and school.
-The progress that students make is shared with parents in line with our reporting cycle and also through Parents' Evenings.
+The progress that pupils make is shared with parents termly through progress reviews and also through the school annual reporting system / Parents' Evenings.